dilshankarunarathne/spring-boot-notes/README.md

 * Abstract 3<sup>rd</sup> party APIs
 This is very powerful, since those vendors have been changed over time.
 By building an abstraction, we can isolate the impact on code, if something does change.
 * Simplify implementations
 Say that we have a data layer for multiple use cases.
-We can expose only those implementations necessary, for a given use case in code, avoiding the noise of those use cases that don't pertain
+We can expose only those implementations necessary, for a given use case in code, avoiding the noise of those use cases that don't pertain to use specific business logic that we're working on.
+*